-75 Baetke (1964), 61-8.
-Baetke repeats here, in brief (pp. 67-8), a view he had advanced at greater length in Das Heilige im Germanischen (1942), 66-8, 137-8, where he argued, in contrast to Grønbech, that the Old Norse noun heill did not mean luck in a secular or magical sense but signified the prosperity communicated by gods to men through the medium of the cult; it was not a heill did not mean luck in a secular or magical sense but signified the prosperity communicated by gods to men through the medium of the cult; it was not a quality inherent in a man but came to him from the gods, and the king's luck was not a magical power, but a gift which belonged together with his sacral position (sie: "mit seiner sakralen Stellung", Baetke, 1942, 138), i.e. with his sacredotal position.
+3 Baetke (1964), 61-8.
+Baetke repeats here, in brief (pp. 67-8), a view he had advanced at greater length in Das Heilige im Germanischen (1942), 66-8, 137-8, where he argued, in contrast to Grønbech, that the Old Norse noun heill did not mean luck in a secular or magical sense but signified the prosperity communicated by gods to men through the medium of the cult; it was not a quality inherent in a man but came to him from the gods, and the king's luck was not a magical power, but a gift which belonged together with his sacral position (sic: "mit seiner sakralen Stellung"), Baetke, 1942, 138), i.e. with his sacerdotal position.
 This view of Baetke's has recently been defended by Ejerfeldt, 113-35, who points out (p.
 132) that in Old Icelandic the noun heill signifies either a sign or a result of the gods' good will, never a personal quality, and who argues that the German expression das Königsheil, meaning "the king's (inherent) luck" is a product of modern speculation and not an ancient term.
 In view of these considerations, and of the fact that the concept of heill is admitted by Baetke, Lönnroth (p.
-29) and Ejerfeldt to be of ancient, pre-Christian origin, it has not been considered with the words gipta, gafa and hamingia in this paper. hamingja in this paper.
+29) and Ejerfeldt to be of ancient hamingja in this paper.